emcaboles/global-sales/README.md

 To allow users to check as to why certain points were considered outliers, product and customer tables were placed in the report so that users can drill down the contribution of each product and customer in terms of sales.

-For example, selecting the first anomaly point which occurred on the 8th of October, it can be seen product *Thüringer Rostbratwurst* accounted for 43.89% of the daily sales and that orders and sales for this product increased by 82% and 86%, respectively, compared to previous dates.
+For example, selecting the first anomaly point which occurred on the 8th of October, it can be seen product *Thüringer Rostbratwurst* accounted for 43.89% of the daily sales and that units sold and sales for this product increased by 82% and 86%, respectively, compared to previous dates.

 ![bratwurts_1](https://github.com/emcaboles/global-sales/assets/160221619/14fdc498-45c8-4f2f-be9e-69779f56d777)

-Furthermore, cross-filtering the customer table, it can be seen that customer *Save-a-lot Markets*, who has never bought *Thüringer Rostbratwurst* before, bought 31 units of the products, suggesting that there may be an increased demand for the it.
+Furthermore, cross-filtering the customer table, it can be seen that customer *Save-a-lot Markets*, who has never bought *Thüringer Rostbratwurst* before, bought 31 units of the products, suggesting that there may be an increased demand for it.
 This is also supported by *Thüringer Rostbratwurst*'s  increasing daily sales trend, which is illustrated in the same page or via drill-through to the Sales Page.

 ![bratwurts_2](https://github.com/emcaboles/global-sales/assets/160221619/a81686c7-bf58-446f-9514-b3ff4bea4df5)